 The Ozone Attainment Plan demonstrates how existing and new control strategies would provide the necessary future emission reductions to meet the Clean Air Act (CAA) requirements, including the NAAQS.
-It should be noted that in addition to strengthening the 8-hour ozone NAAQS, the Page 24 of Mitigated Negative Declaration/Mitigation Monitoring Program Reso No. United States Environmental Protection Agency (USEPA) also strengthened the secondary 8-hour ozone NAAQS, making the secondary standard identical to the primary standard.
+It should be noted that in addition to strengthening the 8-hour ozone NAAQS, the United States Environmental Protection Agency (USEPA) also strengthened the secondary 8-hour ozone NAAQS, making the secondary standard identical to the primary standard.
 The SVAB remains classified as a severe nonattainment area with an attainment deadline of 2027.
 On October 26, 2015 the USEPA released a final implementation rule for the revised NAAQS for ozone to address the requirements for reasonable further progress, modeling and attainment demonstrations, and reasonably available control measures (RACM) and reasonably available control technology (RACT).
 On April 30, 2018 the USEPA published designations for areas in attainment/unclassifiable for the 2015 ozone standards.
-The USEPA identified the portions of Placer County within the SVAB as nonattainment for the 2015 ozone standards, the PCAPCD will work with other regional air districts to prepare a new ozone SIP for the revised 2015 standards.
+The USEPA identified the portions of Placer County within the SVAB as nonattainment for the 2015 ozone standards.
+Due to the designation of the SVAB as nonattainment for the 2015 standards, the PCAPCD will work with other regional air districts to prepare a new ozone SIP for the revised 2015 standards.

 General conformity requirements of the regional air quality plan include whether a project would cause or contribute to new violations of any NAAQS, increase the frequency or severity of an existing violation of any NAAQS, or delay timely attainment of any NAAQS.
-In order to evaluate ozone and other criteria air pollutant emissions and support attainment goals for those pollutants that the area is designated nonattainment, the PCAPCD has recently proposed updates to the District's recommended significance thresholds for emissions of PM{10} , and ozone precursors - reactive organic gases (ROG) and oxides of nitrogen (NO_X).
+In order to evaluate ozone and other criteria air pollutant emissions and support attainment goals for those pollutants that the area is designated nonattainment, the PCAPCD has recently proposed updates to the District's recommended significance thresholds for emissions of $PM{10}$ , and ozone precursors - reactive organic gases (ROG) and oxides of nitrogen (NOX).
 On October 13, 2016 the PCAPCD adopted updated thresholds of significance of the aforementioned pollutants.